 - 4-way: 3 crossover points to produce 4 different bands.

 So in these speakers, each driver is designed to produce a specific frequency band of the full audio signal.
 The audio signal is filtered by the cross-over to give each driver its own band of the full audio signal.
 In this way, each driver is presented with a different “version” of the same audio signal.

-The Dynaudio Core 59 (link to compare prices at select retailers) is a great example of a 3-way speaker.
+The Dynaudio Core 59 (link to check the price at Sweetwater) is a great example of a 3-way speaker.
 We can clearly distinguish which driver is the woofer, mid-range and tweeter.

 Dynaudio is featured in the following My New Microphone articles:

 • Top Best Studio Monitor Brands You Should Know And Use

 • Top Best Home Speaker Brands You Should Know And Use